 Please be specific in completing the application, as vagueness or ambiguity will only delay the processing of your request.
 Anonymous requests will be accepted as long as the request includes the name and contact information of a taxpayer representative.

 If your company is involved in multistate commerce and seeks to resolve potential tax liabilities in several states, you may want to learn about the Multistate Tax Commission's (MTC) Voluntary Disclosure Program.
-This program allows a tax non-filer to negotiate a settlement agreement regarding prior liability in multiple U.S. states by using MTC's no cost services as a single point of contact.
+This program provides voluntary disclosure agreements regarding prior liability in multiple U.S. states by using MTC as a single point of contact.